ongr-archive/MagentoConnectorBundle/Resources/doc/cookie_sync.rst

 Magento will add list of products that were not and that list can be accessed by ``getErrorDocuments`` method.

+Also ``getCheckoutUrl`` method will return url for checking out product in magento.

 Displaying products
 ~~~~~~~~~~~~~~~~~~~